SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 • Chicken Zucchini Skillet with Cannellini Beans

-This dinner is naturally gluten free.
-Also, for those who don’t do dairy, if you skip the cheese on top, it is also dairy free.
+This dinner is naturally gluten-free.
+Also, for those who don’t do dairy, if you skip the cheese on top, it is also dairy-free.
 With that said, if dairy isn’t a problem for you, I strongly suggest lots of cheese on top.
 YUM!!!!

 I know I’ve mentioned a time or two in the past that I love to cook.
 That is still true, but the older my kids get, the older and more tired I get, which makes preparing dinner feel more overwhelming than it ever has in the past.
 I used to love the time it took to prep dinner.
 It was relaxing for me.
 Now it just makes me anxious, especially if I know I have three million things to do and to get people places.

 One of my favorite shortcuts for this Million Dollar Zucchini Skillet is my food processor.
 It chops up the vegetables in no time and allows me to sneak more vegetables into our meals. 🙂 My food processor is part of a Ninja Blender System I bought myself for our wedding anniversary 2 years ago.
 I LOVE IT SO MUCH!
 It is a permanent fixture on our counter because I (we) use it so much.
-It has the food processor attachment, a blender, and a magic bullet nutra-blender attachment.
+It has a food processor attachment, a blender, and a magic bullet nutra-blender attachment.

 Without a food processor, I would have to finely chop or grate all of the veggies in this recipe.
 A task that would take at least 15-20 minutes.
 But with the Ninja, I just throw them all in, hit the magic button, and ten seconds later everything is in tiny almost unrecognizable (once cooked) pieces.
 It’s so great!

 My Ninja is worth its weight in gold.
-It has been used almost everyday, if not multiple times a day since I bought it.
+It has been used almost every day, if not multiple times a day since I bought it.
 Cooking is fun and quicker when you have the right tools.
 Do yourself a favor!
 If you don’t already have some kind of food processor, make it a priority to get one.
 You’ll be so happy you did.
 My sister had one like this before she caved and got a Ninja like mine.
-It worked great and is a great option, if you don’t have the space for a big one.
+It worked great and is a great option if you don’t have the space for a big one.

 By the way, this is not a sponsored post.
 I just love my Ninja.